magabriel/librarian/README.md

 - `config.tvshows.season_schema`: The nameing schema to use TV shows season folders.
 The folders will be created using this pattern. `{season:N}` is available as explained above.

+- `config.tvshows.words_separator`: Contains the characters that will be used to replace word separators in show folders and the episode file itself.

 - `input.folders`: A list of paths to one or more input folders (i.e. where the input file will be found).

 - `output.folders`: A list of output folders definitions (where the files will be copied to).
 See below for format.